 When you go to purchase your first bike, make sure it is versatile and can easily manage different types of terrain.
 You’ll need to practice on all kinds of surfaces to become a reasonably good biker.
 The Honda CRF250L is a good lightweight as well as versatile bike that is perfect for road as well as off-road practice.

 Weather protection is an absolutely mandatory feature for any first bike.
 The reason for this is that you will probably outgrow it in a few months and will have to resell it.
 If your bike comes with good weather protection features, then it will go through less damage and will offer a good resale price.
+In order to make performance better during the bad weather, it is necessary to use good quality helmets.
+One should buy big motorcycle helmets in order to avoid catastrophic accidents due to bad weather.

 This is a controversial question.
 While most people swear by their opinion that beginners should practice with a manual bike before moving on to an automatic bike, we choose the more practical option.
 Automatic bikes are simpler to use and you can always learn to ride a manual bike later on when you are more confident of your biking skills.